franzson/autocoder/README.md

 The encoder and decoder can be used separately from one another to either encode a sound into a compressed format––e.g. for sound similarity judgement––or to decode an arbitrary or synthetic latent vector, generating new spectra based on the spectral space of the training data.

 # variational autoencoder

-The latent vector space of an autoencoder can easily become lumpy as the model is blind to the internal structure of the latent vector, and as a result, minor changes in the latent space can produce wild variations in the output of the decoder, rendering it hard to control as a generative tool and making distances between any two latent vectors dependent on the magnitude  of their values (i.e. the distance between 0 and .1 might be 10x larger  than the distance between 0.9 and 1).

 By constraining the model to fit a probability distribution in the latent vector layer, the latent vector can be forced to describe any input as a point on a smooth/continuous plane.
 The model is in a sense representing a smooth surface in the input dimensions onto which each point in the training data can be mapped via its latent representation.